Relative singularity categories I: Auslander resolutions: The fractional Calabi--Yau property

 Let $\ce$ be an idempotent complete Frobenius $k$-category.

-\begin{definition} Let $\cc$ be an additive subcategory of $\ce$.
-We say that $\cc$ \emph{has $d$-almost split sequences} if $\cc$ is Krull--Schmidt and for any non-projective indecomposable object $X$ of $\cc$ (respectively, non-injective indecomposable object $Y$ of $\cc$) there is an exact sequence (called a \emph{$d$-almost split sequence}, see~\cite[Section 3.1]{Iyama07a})
+\begin{definition} Let $\cc$ be a full additive subcategory of $\ce$.
+We say that $\cc$ \emph{has $d$-almost split sequences} if $\cc$ is Krull--Schmidt and for any indecomposable object $X$ of $\cc$, which is not projective in $\ce$ (respectively, indecomposable object $Y$ of $\cc$, which is not injective in $\ce$) there is an exact sequence (called a \emph{$d$-almost split sequence}, see~\cite[Section 3.1]{Iyama07a})

 with terms in $\cc$ and $f_d,\ldots,f_0$ belong to the Jacobson radical $J_\cc$ of $\cc$ such that the following two sequences of functors are exact